-With Cyclr's Embedded Edition, SaaS connectivity is now just another service you can drop in and forget about.
+With Cyclr's Connector Engine, SaaS connectivity is now just another service you can drop in and forget about.
 Your team get to focus on building your product, whilst our embedded connectivity gives your users amazing integration possibilities.

 Best of all, we move your API from the cost side of your business to the revenue side -- from backend documentation to a frontend feature.

 You can now use Cyclr as an embedded technology inside a SaaS application to unlock powerful integrations.